-Volcanoes National Park – or Parc National des Volcans as it's called in French - is the main reason that travellers come to Rwanda.
-The volcanoes in question are those belonging to the Virunga Mountain range, shared with neighbouring Democratic Republic of Congo.
+Volcanoes National Park – or Parc National des Volcans as it's called in French - is, for many, the main reason to visit Rwanda.
+The volcanoes in question are those belonging to the Virunga Mountain range, shared with the neighbouring Democratic Republic of Congo.
 And, five of the eight volcanoes in the range are located in this national park.
 The highest of them being the 4,507-metre-tall Mount Karisimbi.

-The rainforest-covered Virunga Mountains are one of the few remaining habitats of the mountain gorilla.
+These rainforest-covered mountains are one of the few remaining habitats of the mountain gorilla.
 There are believed to be no more than 700 in the world, around a third of them living in Rwanda.
 The volcanic mountain region is known as the place where American primatologist Dian Fossey undertook her pioneering studies of mountain gorilla behaviour.
 The fact that there are any gorillas left at all is largely down to her dedication to curtail poaching, prior to her brutal and still unsolved murder.
-Her life was recounted in the film Gorillas in the Mist, filmed in the park.
+Her life was recounted in the Hollywood classic – Gorillas in the Mist, filmed in the park.